The Top 5 Things You Need To Know About Widow Survivor Benefits

 It took me days to write this post.
 DAYS.

-The moral of the story is to get educated, make an appointment at your local SS office and go over these numbers with an SSA representative who can tell you what your specific numbers are.
-What you’re entitled to and when.
-And how to go about collecting for your best benefit.
+Make an appointment at your local SS office and review these numbers with an SSA representative.
+Learn about your specific numbers and how to go about collecting for your best benefit.

-The problem is, not every SSA representative is well-versed on taxes or claiming strategies.
+The problem is, not every SSA representative understands taxes or claiming strategies.
 So, the more you know before you go the better off you’ll be.

-I hope some of your pressing Social Security questions were answered here.
+I hope I answered some of your pressing Social Security questions.
 If not, please comment below or send me an email at kim (at) widow411 (dot) com and let me know what you’re struggling with.